mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v3.4  -- Oct 2024**
+1. Added optional compliance elements to all inboard connections of suspension arms.
+2. Added bushing testrig to test linear, nonlinear, and nonlinear with hysteresis force laws

 **v3.3  -- Oct 2024**
 1. Toe and camber calculations suitable for left and right sides.
 2. Added suspension metrics (bump steer, caster, steering angle inclination, etc.)